przemyslslaw/przemyslslaw.github.io/_pages/about.md

 News
 ======
+* Our research on politically-relevant social polls has been [covered by various media outlets](https://socialpolls.org/#/media), including El País, Fox network, and Phys.org!
 * Our three submissions to the International Conference for Computational Social Science (IC2S2) have been accepted as talks!
 (Topics: social polls, global news coverage, and scientific promotion.)
 * Out of our four submissions to ICWSM'24 (including JQD:DM), two manuscripts -- about social media polls and news articles -- were accepted, and two other ones received "Revise and Resubmit" decisions, which typically end in acceptance as well.
 Congratulations SIMS lab!!!
 * I've been quoted in the BusinessWest [article](https://businesswest.com/blog/ai-promises-to-impact-the-workforce-in-unexpected-ways/) "AI Promises To Impact The Workforce In Unexpected Ways"